cepthomas/AudioLib/README.md

 - WinForms library of various audio components and controls.
 - This uses NAudio extensively but limits internal formats to IEEE 32bit fp 44100Hz.
-- Note that NAudio API and buffers are float, whereas this library uses double.
-- For usage, see [Wavicler](https://github.com/cepthomas/Wavicler) which is a fairly comprehensive example which documents most of the features.
+- For usage, see [Wavicler](https://github.com/cepthomas/Wavicler) which is a fairly comprehensive example that documents most of the features.
 Also see the Test project.
 - Requires VS2022 and .NET6.

 # Contents